Kintyre/ksconf/docs/source/install_advanced.rst

         cd $SPLUNK_HOME/etc/apps/ksconf/bin/lib
         python -m ksconf --version

-    If this works, then the issue has something to do with your path.
+    If this works, then the issue is with PATH.

 It may be helpful to uninstall (remove) the Splunk app and reinstall from scratch.